surajgavade18/Student_Portal_Management_System/README.md

 # Student_Portal_Management_System
-student portal using reactJS as frontend and springboot as a backend with mysql database
+student portal using reactJS as frontend and expressJS as a backend with mysql database